Department of Information and Communications Engineering

 - Improving accessibility

-Read more about what simulation can do for HCI and HAI.
-Read how we helped redesign the French keyboard standard.
+Read more about what simulation can do for HCI and HAI, how AI can understand users, and how our methods helped redesign the French keyboard standard.

 Cognitive science meets machine learning meets HCI